U.S. has experienced fewer cold winter days than normal so far, a sign of climate warming

 The National Oceanic and Atmospheric Administration updated its climate normals for U.S. stations, based on observations for the 1991-2020 period.
 Climatologically, it’s normal for many stations to experience temperatures below zero every year.

-Across the northern Great Plains, and in the far northeast, it’s common to observe about 30 days of temperatures below zero.
-For some spots, including much of Alaska, there are around 60 days of temperatures below zero.
+Across the northern Great Plains and in the far northeast, it’s common to observe about 30 days of temperatures below zero.
+For some spots, including much of Alaska, there are about 60 days of temperatures below zero.

-Unless you live around the southern reaches of the U.S. or along the Pacific Coast, the February average minimum temperatures are still in the teens and 20s for much of the country and even colder further north.
+Unless you live around the southern reaches of the United States or along the Pacific Coast, the February average minimum temperatures are still in the teens and 20s for much of the country and even colder farther north.
 While the coldest month of the year is either December or January for the majority of locations, it’s still no surprise that we can get very cold outbreaks in February.

-So yes, during the winter, we can still get really cold.
+So, yes, during the winter, we can still get really cold.
 But that’s not to say climate change hasn’t had an impact on those colder temperatures.

-Climate scientist Brian Brettschneider showed that most of the country is seeing an increasing trend in the coldest temperature observed each year, by an average of about 4.3 degrees.
+Climate scientist Brian Brettschneider showed that most of the country is seeing an increasing trend in the lowest temperature observed each year, by an average of about 4.3 degrees.

 Long-term trend in the change of the lowest temperature of the year (1900-2021).
 Overwhelming vast majority of locations showing warming of extreme low temps. pic.twitter.com/by9Im9Or0b— Brian Brettschneider (@Climatologist49) January 23, 2022

 Additionally, a recent update of State Climate Summaries has found that many states are experiencing a decreasing trend in the number of very cold nights, especially since the 1990s.
-Despite experiencing the most frequent number of extreme cold temperatures, the decreasing trend in cold temperatures is probably most pronounced for Alaska.
+Despite experiencing the most frequent number of extreme low temperatures, the decreasing trend in low temperatures is probably most pronounced for Alaska.
 (If you’re interested in exploring more temperature statistics for your location, check out this interactive map of climate perspectives from the Southeast Regional Climate Center.)

-While we can expect extremely cold temperatures to intrude every winter, these events will continue to decrease as the climate continues to warm.
+While we can expect extremely low temperatures to intrude every winter, these events will continue to decrease as the climate continues to warm.
 That does not necessarily mean that cold temperatures will disappear completely — at least not in our lifetimes.
 Regardless of the changes our climate experiences, it’s important to be prepared for the entire range of possibilities.

 Becky Bolinger is the assistant state climatologist for Colorado and a research scientist at Colorado State University.